-- Seventh-largest country by area - Second-most populous country with over 1.38 billion people - 11.5% projected GDP growth for 2021 (IMF) - World's largest youth population by 2021 (United Nations Population Fund) - Huge domestic market - Among the 20 countries that have improved the most on "Ease of Doing Business" (World Bank) - Foreign Investor friendly and proactive approach of the government - Availability of skilled manpower and qualified professionals for all kinds of businesses across industry as well as service sector
+- Seventh-largest country by area - Second-most populous country with over 1.37 billion people - 5.8% projected GDP growth for 2020 (IMF) - World's largest youth population by 2020 (United Nations Population Fund) - Huge domestic market - Among the 20 countries that have improved the most on "Ease of Doing Business" (World Bank) - Foreign Investor friendly and proactive approach of the government

+• Availability of skilled manpower and qualified professionals for all kinds of businesses across industry as well as service sector

-O2 Socioeconomy
+02 Socioeconomy

-India is a federal union comprising 28 states and 8 union territories, for a total of 36 entities.
-India is home to 1.38 billion people.
+India is a federal union comprising 28 states and 9 union territories, for a total of 37 entities.
+India is home to 1.37 billion people - 18% of the world's population.
 It has the world's largest youth population.
-Indian population is equivalent to 17.71% of the total world population.
+India population is equivalent to 17.71% of the total world population.
+A US-based think tank World Population Review in its report released in February 2020 said that India is developing into an open-market economy.
+"India's economy is the fifth largest in the world with a GDP of USD 2.94 trillion, overtaking the UK and France in 2019 to take the fifth spot," it said.